 Wherefore take unto you the whole armour of God, that ye may be able to withstand in the evil day, and having done all, to stand.
 Stand therefore, having your loins girt about with truth, and having on the breastplate of righteousness; And your feet shod with the preparation of the gospel of peace; Above all, taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked.
 And take the helmet of salvation, and the sword of the Spirit, which is the word of God.
 Ephesians 6:13-18 KJV

 We also have something else that the enemy doesn’t have.
-We have the ability to repent and to be forgiven for our sins because of the sacrifice that Jesus made for us on the cross.
+We have the ability to repent and to be forgiven for our sins because of the sacrifice that Jesus Christ made for us on the cross.
 And when we have done that, we have the ability to revenge all disobedience when our obedience is fulfilled.
-That means we can remove the works of the enemy in our lives and choose to be restored to walking in God’s love.
+That means we can remove the works of the enemy in our lives and choose to be restored to walking in God’s love and His ways.

 For though we walk in the flesh, we do not war after the flesh: (For the weapons of our warfare [are] not carnal, but mighty through God to the pulling down of strong holds;) Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ; And having in a readiness to revenge all disobedience, when your obedience is fulfilled.
 2 Corinthians 10:3-6 KJV